Are you ready to gain admission to the Pritzker School of Medicine? Read on to learn more and get the competitive edge you need!

 “At the University of Chicago, in an atmosphere of interdisciplinary scholarship and discovery, the Pritzker School of Medicine is dedicated to inspiring diverse students of exceptional promise to become leaders and innovators in science and medicine for the betterment of humanity.”

-Pritzker School of Medicine is a mission-driven school, meaning they continuously strive to stay true to their mission statement and core values.
 The school takes its name from the Pritzker family, who have made sizable donations to the school.